-Fig. 3: Outlooks for Dec 2020-Feb 2021 indicate the most likely outcome for temperature or precipitation.
-A = Above Normal.
-B = Below Normal.
-Data: NWS Climate Prediction Center Nov.
-2020; maps produced by Climate.gov.
+Fig. 3: Outlooks for Nov 2021-Jan 2022 indicate the most likely outcome for temperature or precipitation.
+Probabilities are for above or below normal.
+Data: NWS Climate Prediction Center Oct.
+2021; maps produced by Climate.gov.

 While ENSO phase and strength tilt the odds of various cool season temperature and precipitation outcomes, many other factors contribute to western US winter weather variability and prediction.
-Sea ice, antecedent land surface conditions, and other oceanatmosphere oscillations are all important factors.
+Sea ice, antecedent land surface conditions, and other ocean-atmosphere oscillations are all important factors.